partharamanujam/octave-ml/README.md

   Lambda is the regularization parameter used to manage fitting of parameters.
 This is usually represented by the vector-variable "lambda".

+###### Feature scaling/normalization

+  Feature scaling/normalization is the process of modifying the input-features to allow for better fitting.
+This is usually done using a combination of mean (represented by parameter mu), and standard-deviation (represented by parameter sigma).
+Note that the bias-term is usually not scaled/normalized.

 ###### Estimated-value

   Estimated-value refers to the predicted value for a given set of input-features using previously computed theta from the training-set.
 This is usually represented by the variable "p".